-In the spring of 334 BCE, less than two years after the assassination of his father, Philip, Alexander invaded the Persian Empire with an army of nearly forty thousand troops – accompanied by secretaries, scientists and philosophers.
-Alexander was a general with combat experience.
+In the spring of 334 BCE, less than two years after the assassination of his father, Philip II, Alexander invaded the Persian Empire with an army of nearly forty thousand — accompanied by secretaries, scientists and philosophers.
+Alexander was in his early twenties and with combat experience.
 In battle he was bold and quick in seeing sudden shifts in advantages and disadvantages.
 He was perhaps foolhardy about his own safety but not toward the safety of his troops.
 And because of his care and tactics his casualties would be lighter than his enemy's.

-Early in the year 331, Alexander moved with his army back into Mesopotamia, where Darius had been organizing a force for a showdown – a force with chariots and elephants from India.
-The rival armies met near what today is the city of Mosul, at the Battle of Gaugamela, which lasted one day, on October 1st.
-Although again outnumbered, Alexander emerged victorious due to his army's superior tactics and his deft employment of light infantry.
-Darius was slow in correcting his troop positions, and he failed to delegate enough command to subordinates.
-When he thought he saw his army being overpowered he fled with his retinue.
+Early in the year 331, Alexander moved with his army back into Mesopotamia (today Iraq), where Darius had been organizing a force for a showdown, including elephants from India.
+The rival armies met near what today is the city of Mosul, at the Battle of Gaugamela on October 1st.
+Alexander employed his troops well while Darius was slow in correcting his troop positions, and Darius failed to delegate enough command to subordinates.
+When Darius saw his army being overpowered he fled with his retinue.

 To the south, on October 22, the governor of Babylon surrendered that city to Alexander and his army.
-Babylon's priesthood put on a show of welcome, and Alexander anwered with a display of respect.
-He pleased the priesthood by ordering the restoration of Marduk's statue and the temples that the Persians had long before destroyed as punishment for a revolt.
-Men of wealth in the area, wishing to make peace with Alexander, gave him great sums of money.
+Babylon's priesthood put on a show of welcome, and Alexander answered with a display of respect.
+He pleased the priesthood by ordering the restoration of temples that the Persians had long before destroyed as punishment for a revolt.
+Men of wealth in the area, wishing to make peace with Alexander, gave him sums of money.
 For Alexander's soldiers it was time for another rest, and they spent their pay on Babylonian women.

 In December, Alexander and his army renewed their pursuit of Darius and his army.
-In Persepolis, the capital, Alexander took control of Darius's palace, seized money from the Persian treasury and then stopped to the tradition of vengeance that his father had planed.
-The people of Persepolis were to pay for the misdeeds the Persians had committed some 150 years before.
-Alexander turned the city over to his troops, and they stormed through its streeets, stripped women of their jewelry and slaughtered.
+In Persepolis, Alexander took control of Darius's palace, seized money from the Persian treasury and then stooped to the vengeance that his father had planned — a vengeance for misdeeds committed some 150 years before.
+Alexander turned the city over to his troops, and they stormed through its streets, stripped women of their jewelry and slaughtered.

 Alexander began borrowing from the pomp of the Persian throne, and those who came to see him had to prostrate themselves before him in recognition of his divinity.
 This was easily accepted by the Persians and some others, but Alexander's Macedonian and Greek troops found it embarrassing and considered it part of the inferior way of Eastern peoples.

 Alexander was also laying plans to extend his conquests to Sicily and Italy (where the city of Rome was the leading power and expanding).
 But a fortuity intervened.
-Alexander became ill.
-He died on June 13, 323 BCE, at the age of thirty-two – possibly from malaria.
-With Alexander a new drama would unfold that would be another turning point in history.
+Alexander became ill, and he died (June 13, 323 BCE), at the age of thirty-two – possibly from malaria.

 CONTINUE READING: The Race Issue and Wars of the Diodachi